nhn/tui.grid/docs/en/custom-editor.md

   columns
 });
 ```

-The `editor.options.listItems` is an array, in which each element has the `text` and the `value` property.
-The `text` property will be shown as a label of the item, and the `value` property will be used as a value of the cell through the `listItemText` built-in formatter.
+`editor.options.listItems` is an array, and each element has `text` and `value` properties.
+If we were to configure `listItemText` built-in formatter, the `text` property and `value` property are used as cell's label and internal value, respectively.

-## Value of `checkbox` Type
+## checkbox Type Value

-Unlike other types, the `checkbox` type uses multiple values.
-When you check multiple checkboxes, the value of the cell will be the concatenated string of all checked values separated with comma.
-For example, if the model of the 'browser' column is like the sample above and the boxes of 'IE 9', 'Firefox' and 'Chrome' are checked, the value of the cell should be `'1,4,5'`.
+Unlike other types, the `checkbox` supports multiple values.
+If more than one checkboxes are checked, the value of the cell is of a string with checked boxes separated with commas.
+For example, if the `browser` column is as shown in the snippet above, the cell value with `IE9`, `Firefox`, and `Chrome` selected will be `'1,4,5'`.

 ## Example

-You can see the example which uses various input types [here](https://nhn.github.io/tui.grid/latest/tutorial-example03-custom-editor).
+More examples with built-in editors and custom editors can be found [here](https://nhn.github.io/tui.grid/latest/tutorial-example03-custom-editor).